 A curious… practice of the Incas during the time of important festivals and the like was to disturb the dead from their places of rest, dress them up in the finest garments available and, for example, parade them to the Temple of the Sun.
 The dead also sat in on important meetings and functions, but in all cases were treated with the utmost respect. http://henry-ramsey.suite101.com/inca-burial-etiquette-a8216#ixzz1nWWF0FAb

-We also learned that multiple sided stones were important in themselves and Fredy showed us the stone with the most sides in all of Machu Picchu; it was a type of dodecehedron, a 12-sided polygon.
+We also learned that multiple-sided stones were important in themselves and Fredy showed us the stone with the most sides in all of Machu Picchu; it was a type of dodecahedron, a 12-sided polygon.
 We also saw the smallest stone used during construction, only a centimeter or so in size.

 Fredy also pointed out unfinished stones in the walls.
-Machu Picchu was still being constructed when it was abandoned in the mid 1500’s.
-There are several theories but the most prominent seems to be that though the Spanish never found this location, their arrival in the New World sent small pox into the outlying regions and killed a large part of the population, including the residents of Machu Picchu.
+Machu Picchu was still being constructed when it was abandoned in the mid-1500s.
+There are several theories but the most prominent seems to be that though the Spanish never found this location, their arrival in the New World sent smallpox into the outlying regions and killed a large part number of native peoples, including the residents of Machu Picchu.
 This also provides a reason why the city would have been abandoned unfinished.

 While we were taking close looks at the stonework, we were also seeing wide vistas that included the buildings, the green lawns, and the mountains that surrounded us.
 In the center of the site there is a lone tree.
 It doesn’t look very old and I wondered what other kinds of trees might have grown here.
 Little did I know that one of our next stops would be the garden.
 What a joy!
 Although it was small, it provided a small oasis of colorful flowers and shapely leaves.
 In a space that is so full of stone, the garden was relaxing to the eyes.

 It was full of trees and vines, flowering plants, and fruit.
-We saw the famous Wiñay Wayna orchid, wild begonias, gently draping fuschias, and the hallucinogenic datura flower, all native plants that we had seen on the trail.
-We also saw some plants we didn’t recongize including a strange purple stalk covered in what might have been purple corn but didn’t come from any kind of corn plant I had ever seen.
+We saw the famous Wiñay Wayna orchid, wild begonias, gently draping fuchsias, and the hallucinogenic datura flower, all native plants that we had seen on the trail.
+We also saw some plants we didn’t recognize including a strange purple stalk covered in what might have been purple corn but didn’t look like any kind of corn plant I had ever seen.
 The profusion of color was a reminder of something Fredy had told us the day before, that the terraces of Machu Picchu held flowers in great profusion and that the view of the city from a distance would have been very different from the view we had seen today.
-Instead of huge swathes of green in the terraces, we would have seen garden beds dotted with reds and pinks of orchids and fuschias, and the brilliant white bells of the datura.
-Add to that the gold covered temples and Machu Picchu would have been a splendor to see.
+Instead of huge swathes of green in the terraces, we would have seen garden beds dotted with reds and pinks of lush flowers and the brilliant white bells of the datura.
+Add to that the gold-covered temples and Machu Picchu would have been a splendor to see.